tersesystems/echopraxia-plusscala/README.md

 Creating a custom logger can be a good way to ensure that your field builder is used without any extra configuration, and lets you add your own methods and requirements for your application.

-You can also provide your own logger from scratch if you want, by only using the API dependency -- this ensures that users only have one logging option and you can add your own metrics and observability around your logging.
+You can also provide your own logger from scratch if you want, by only using the API dependency -- this ensures that users only have one logging option, and you can add your own metrics and observability around your logging.

 ```scala
 libraryDependencies += "com.tersesystems.echopraxia.plusscala" %% "api" % echopraxiaPlusScalaVersion
 ```

+## Conversion to Java

+You can convert levels, conditions, and logging contexts to Java using the `.asJava` suffix.

+Conversion of Java levels, conditions, and logging contexts are handled through type enrichment adding `.asScala` methods to the classes.

+To enable type enrichment, import the `api` package, or `import com.tersesystems.echopraxia.plusscala.api.Implicits._` explicitly.